John-Abbott-College/1P6-Notes/Markdown/01_intro_to_the_course.md

 ## Contacting the Teacher
-Contact me (Mauricio Buschinelli) by Teams (fastest) and/or MIO.
+Contact me (Ian Clement) by Teams (fastest) and/or MIO.
-Office hours are posted in LEA and on my office door (Penfield 237).
+Office hours are posted in LEA and on my office door (Penfield 227).

 > Course announcements will be made in Teams.